Article last updated August 3rd, 2022

-Confluence is a great tool from Atlassian for collaborative meetings notes.
-It's often under-estimated as Jira's wiki feature, but it's very powerful, especially for meeting notes.
+Confluence from Atlassian is a great tool for collaborative meeting notes.
+It's sometimes undervalued, as Jira's "wiki feature", but it's very powerful, especially for jotting down meeting notes.
 New to Confluence?
 Find out more.

 This article covers general topics and features available in the Confluence Cloud Standard and Premium.
-Many of the concepts readily apply to the Free version and to Confluence Data Center as well.
+Many of the concepts readily apply to Confluence Data Center as well.

 First things first.
 What are Confluence Meeting Notes and why you should use them?

 Confluence Meeting Notes allow you to manage your meetings by using Confluence templates for single or recurring meetings, plus a series of macros to keep track of tasks and decisions.
 You can also customize the build-in templates or create your own Confluence templates.

 Unlike a traditional email approach to meetings, the same meeting page is used before, during and after the meeting.
 From creating agendas, and taking notes to sharing meeting minutes—everything happens on the same page.

 These Confluence meeting minutes pages are mostly standard Standard Confluence pages.
 As such you can use any macros and styles available inside the platform.
 This allows you to create meeting agendas, prepare the meeting, link related work, refer to Jira issues, add Jira charts, attach documents, track action items, record decisions, write down discussion points, keep an attendance list and much more.

 You should use Confluence for every key meeting to keep track of important decisions, how action items are modified, and record important results from discussions.
 These pages are also easy to share, even beyond the list of meeting participants.

 Confluence is both a wiki and a knowledge management solution, which makes the meeting pages much more interactive, accessible, and better organised than regular Google Docs, Word files, or email agendas.
 Invited to a meeting without an agenda?
 Why not create and share a Confluence page with the meeting leader to take the first step!